Traveling by Train

 To get to Como Lago from Malpensa Airport, you first take the train to Saronno and then change platforms for trains bound for Como Lago.
 The journey time from Malpensa Aeroporto to Saronno takes approximately 20 minutes and stops at a few local stations.

-Usually, all trains going to Como Lago depart from platform two but do check the departure screens in case of any changes.
+Normally all trains going to Como Lago depart from platform number 2 but do check the departure screens in case of any changes due to timetable alterations or engineering works.

 Como Lago is in Piazza Giacomo Matteotti at the lakefront and across the road from the Como Bus Station.